How To Bet On Tennis

 Men’s Professional Tennis

 There are three tiers to men’s professional tennis; the ATP tour which is the top tier, the ATP Challenger Tour and the ITF Futures tour, with each playing an important role in keeping the tennis machine rolling.

 The Association of Tennis Professionals (ATP) is the governing body of the men’s professional game.
 Although the ATP is an independent organisation it is ultimately answerable to the sport’s world governing body, the ITF (International Tennis Federation).
 The ITF retains control of and supervises the Grand Slam events, the Davis Cup and Federation Cup as well as the Olympic tennis event.
 Think of the ATP as the Premiership and the ITF as FIFA and you’ll get a basic understanding of how the relationship works.

 The ATP was formed in 1972 by a consortium that included legendary player Jack Kramer.
 Back then there were several governing bodies in pro tennis including the WCT (World Championship Tennis) and the Grand Prix tennis circuit, but by 1990 all had merged with the ATP.

 Players on both the ATP and WTA tours are ranked in accordance with points they have accumulated over a twelve month period.
 The amount of points available is relevant to the status of an event.
 For example, the winner of an ATP 250 event will gain 250 pts, while the winner of a Slam event like Wimbledon will gain 2000 pts.
 Players also gain points for wherever they finish in an event, from runner-up right down to a first round exit.

-The player ranked no.1 in the world is the player who has gained the most points in a twelve month period at that point, and the rest of the world rankings function correspondingly.
+The player ranked no.1 in the world is the player who has gained the most points in the previous twelve month period, and the rest of the world rankings function correspondingly.